-SHA is including the following additional updates to existing strategies:
+SHA is including the following additional non-significant changes to existing strategies:

-- Strategy 1.P.03: Total Development Cost (TDC) limits: SHA is activating this approved strategy in 2025 and is clarifying that it will be basing TDCs on the Washington State Housing Finance Commission's requirements to better reflect local costs. - Strategy 9.H.09: Percent of vouchers that may be project-based: SHA is raising the maximum percentage of vouchers which may be project based from 35 percent to 40 percent. - SHA is making one technical correction and relabeling Strategy 10.A.04: Asset income threshold to Strategy 10.A.05: Asset income threshold as noted in SHA's 2023 MTW Report.
+- Strategy 1.A.03: Total Development Cost (TDC) limits: SHA is activating this approved strategy in 2025 and is clarifying that it will be basing TDCs on the Washington State Housing Finance Commission's requirements to better reflect local costs. - Strategy 9.H.09: Percent of vouchers that may be project-based: SHA is raising the maximum percentage of vouchers which may be project based from 35 percent to 40 percent.